 Does copay assistance increase the use of expensive medications?

 No!
 For conditions such as bleeding disorders, no generic and no low-cost alternatives exist.
 And health insurers still have control of what treatments patients can access, using their traditional tools of formulary design, prior authorization, etc. Patients must still gain approval from the insurer to gain access to the medication at issue.

 What happens when copay assistance is not allowed to count?

-When an insurer applies an accumulator, the insurer collects double (or more) the amount of a patient’s required cost-sharing: once from the copay assistance program and then, when the assistance dollars are depleted, the full amount of the cost-sharing (again) from the patient.
-This double-dipping represents a best-case scenario: it assumes that the patient encounters an unexpected and unaffordable charge for their drug refill.
+When an insurer applies a copay accumulator, the insurer collects double (or even more than double) the amount of a patient’s required cost-sharing: once from the copay assistance program and then, when the assistance dollars are depleted, the full amount of the cost-sharing (again) from the patient.
+On the patient’s side, all too often, the result is that the patient encounters an unexpected and unaffordable charge for their drug refill.
 The patient, if unable to pay, may be forced to abandon their prescription, discontinue therapy, and potentially end up in the emergency room for treatment of an acute (and avoidable) health issue.

 Are rules different for people who are enrolled in high-deductible health plans?